 Research question three assessed whether the effect of feedback differed by center.
 Although some small center effects for feedback were identified, they were in the context of generally small differences between centers in the outcomes they produce.
-Consistent with prior research (Carney et al., 2020)the results indicate that the specific counseling center at which a client receives treatment does not have a large impact on their outcomes, and this extends to the effect of feedback.
+Consistent with prior research (Carney et al., 2020), the results indicate that the specific counseling center at which a client receives treatment does not have a large impact on their outcomes, and this extends to the effect of feedback.

 Although small, examining the between center variance related to feedback may lead to center policy suggestions that help other centers more effectively implement and use the CCAPS.
 These center effects may be explained by differences in how the CCAPS feedback system was initially introduced to therapists within a center, center culture around the CCAPS, or how the CCAPS is typically used in treatment.
 For example, do clinicians routinely look at the CCAPS before every session when it is administered?
+Do clinicians review the CCAPS in sessions with their clients?
 Overall, however, despite differences between characteristics, operations, and policies, there is much more variation within centers than there is between centers.

 Research question 4: Were there moderators of the effect of feedback?

 Research question four aimed to address some of the ways that clients and centers differed from each other and how these differences might impact the effect of feedback.
 This involved the testing of moderators that were either found in previous literature (i.e., initial client severity, going off track, and previous hospitalizations), or that are of specific relevance to the counseling center setting (i.e., length of treatment and frequency of CCAPS administration).
 Overall, none of the moderators on any of the three outcomes had strong effects that suggest feedback is more effective for certain types of clients within the counseling center context.

-(Baldwin et al., 2009)
+Several of the moderators tested did have meaningful main effects on many subscales.
+The largest effect was for client baseline CCAPS score.
+Higher baseline CCAPS scores were associated with greater amounts of pre to post change and a more rapid rate of change.
+This effect may be explained by regression to the mean, as clients who start higher have more room to change and do so more quickly.
+For deterioration, higher baseline CCAPS scores were associated with lower rates of deterioration, likely because clients who started higher did not have as much latitude to move in a negative direction on the scale.
+The total number of appointments at the client level also had a significant but smaller main effect.
+A greater number of appointments was associated with more pre to post change but slower rate of change.
+This finding is consistent with the good enough level of change model of psychotherapy and prior research (Baldwin et al., 2009).
+Interestingly, a greater number of appointments was also associated with higher odds of deteriorating, perhaps indicating therapist responsiveness in extending treatment for clients who are not improving.